ReactiveCocoa/ReactiveCocoa/Documentation/FrameworkOverview.md

 Observing a signal does not trigger any side effects.
 In other words, signals are entirely producer-driven and push-based, and consumers (observers) cannot have any effect on their lifetime.
-While observing a signal, the user can only evaluate the events in the same order as they are sent on the signal—there is no random access to values of the stream.
+While observing a signal, the user can only evaluate the events in the same order as they are sent on the signal.
+There is no random access to values of a signal.

 Signals can be manipulated by applying [primitives][BasicOperators] to them.
 Typical primitives to manipulate a single signal like `filter`, `map` and